-Retrieving an insight dating back to antiquity, Bernard Manin argues that the confrontation of opposing views and arguments is beneficial to any political deliberation.
-But freedom of speech and diversity among deliberators do not suffice to secure that outcome; we must actively facilitate the presentation of contrary opinions during deliberation.
+Retrieving an insight dating back to antiquity, this essay argues that the confrontation of opposing views and arguments is desirable in political deliberation.
+But freedom of speech and diversity among deliberators do not suffice to secure that outcome.
+Therefore we should actively facilitate and encourage the presentation of contrary opinions during deliberation.
 Such confrontation is our best means of improving the quality of collective decisions.
 It also counteracts the pernicious fragmentation of the public sphere.
 It facilitates the comprehension of choices.
-And it treats minority voices with respect.
+Lastly, arguing for and against a given decision treats the minority with respect.
 This essay proposes practical ways of promoting adversarial deliberation, in particular the organization of debates disconnected from electoral competition.

 In a liberal democracy, the existence of conflicting opinions about the policies the country should adopt is a fact of life.
 In a democracy committed to the deliberative ideal, it is also a desirable situation.
 If such oppositions did not appear, the supporters of deliberation would have to encourage them.

 In contemporary democracies, there is one institution that requires the presence of opposing points of view: the judicial trial.
 Here, what we can call the “adversarial principle” obliges the judge to render a decision only after having heard both parties.
 The maxim audiatur et altera pars (“let the other side be heard”), gradually forged by the jurists of the Middle Ages, is today considered a fundamental legal principle.
 It is at the heart of our conception of a fair judicial procedure.